 One way to incorporate all those wonderful foods into your diet is through dishes with varied ingredients, such as healthy casseroles and soups.
 If you don’t want to cook too often, make batches and freeze portions for later.
 It’s a convenient and easy way to keep eating right.

 There are some simple tricks older adults can use to stay healthy.
 Ensure you’re exercising both your body and mind, and enjoy balanced, nutritious meals.
-These easy and effective solutions can keep you feeling your very best.
+These simple and effective solutions can keep seniors you feeling their very best.